 Speakers for the marker unveiling were: Harvey Ward, mayor of Gainesville; Jeff Goldstein, president, chair and founder of the Gainesville Music History Foundation; Melanie Barr, a Gainesville historian and co-director of the Gainesville Music History Foundation; Mike Boulware, co-director of the Gainesville Music History Foundation; and Bruce Petty, Tom Petty’s brother.

 Danny Roberts, an original member of Mudcrutch, was a guest speaker.
-He talked about the Jeff Goldstein-promoted farewell concert to the band in 1974 at Westside Park that raised the gas money for the band to drive to California with the dream of making it big.
+He talked about the Jeff Goldstein-promoted farewell to Gainesville concert in 1974 at Westside Park that raised the gas money for the band to drive to California with the dream of making it big.

-Note that Westside Park is located 3.5 miles west of here.
-You can learn more about this Mudcrutch concert site and navigate to it by going to the "Teen Years: Spoiled & Mistreated" section of Trail Stops on this website.
+Note that Westside Park is located 3.5 miles west of here (1001 NW 34th St.).
+You can learn more about this Mudcrutch concert site and navigate to it by going to the this section of Trail Stops on this website:

 And Roberts talked about the Church Studio recordings in Tulsa for Shelter Records, which yielded songs that were on the first Tom Petty and the Heartbreakers album in 1976, after Mudcrutch had disbanded.